kazurayam/kazurayam-ks-testobject-testcase-association-tracer/docs/testobject_usage_full.md

 # Test Object Usage Report

 - Test Suite: Test Suites/main/TS_CURA
-- started at: 2021-05-10T16:31:02
+- started at: 2021-05-11T18:51:54

-**Be careful !**: The reference count reported here depends on which Test Suite you executed and how it ran (PASSED or FAILED).
-It is highly likely that another Test Suite will emit different values.
+**WARNING**: The information here depends on when and which Test Suite you executed.

 ## Unused Test Object List

-This table shows the list of Test Objects prepared in the Object Repository and were not used during this time of Test Suite run.
+This table shows the list of Test Objects in the Object Repository which were not used during this time of Test Suite run.

 | # | Test Object ID | in Repos? | reference count |
 | - | -------------- | --------- | --------------: |